The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 Community engagement is a vital part of any alumni network platform.
 At its core, community engagement is the strategic process of establishing and maintaining contact with your pool of alumni, involving them at various levels, and continuously adding value to strengthen your relationship.

-The goal of community engagement is to achieve long-term, sustainable business outcomes, build relationships, create processes, and enable decision-making, all via authentic discourse that shows you are invested and benefits both the alumni and the organization.
+The goal of community engagement is to achieve long-term, sustainable business outcomes, build relationships, create processes, and enable decision-making, all via authentic discourse that shows you are invested and that benefits both alumni and organization.

 Let’s take a look at the essential elements of community engagement and how you can best implement this in your alumni network platform.